HTD-Health/playbook-OUTDATED/helpful-english-phrases.md

 - I have to ask for an extension of a week

 ### When wanting to meet
-- Could we meetnext week at your convenience?
+- Could we meet next week at your convenience?
 - Would it be possible to meet at your convenience?

 ### Negative Face Saving Strategies